PlayTechnique/jinx/README.md

 save us when we need to rebuild.
 We configure a plugin once, forget how it was done and then are frightened to upgrade because something might get misconfigured, so plugins versions get old and out of date.

+# There's no dev workflor for builds
+You know what irritates me?
+That every new build's first thirty jobs are failed builds while the developers try to figure out the various breaking points in their build.
+Developers should be able to build their build on their local systems, and submit a working version to a production build tool.

 ## The Solution is CI/CD
 There's a better way: use YAML with JCASC where possible, use groovy to programatically configure plugins where it JCASC doesn't give you the right tools.
 All the state for configuring Jenkins is now in version control, allowing for a CI/CD